erikaananda/W205_Exercise_2/README.md

 ## To Run the Application
-Copy the extweetwordcount directory to an AWS instance using UCBMIDSW205EX2-FULL Replace the existing twitter application credentials with a new set.
+Copy the extweetwordcount directory to an AWS instance using UCBMIDSW205EX2-FULL Replace the existing twitter application credentials in src/spouts/tweets.py with a new set.
 Attach a disk to the instance that includes an installation of postgres.

 Create a postgres database and table: